China Tree-Planting Day

 China's Tree-planting Day could date back to a proposal made by Sun Yat-sen (1866-1925), a great China revolution leader, to Beiyang Government (1915-1927) in 1915 and then regulation was formally publicized that Tomb-sweeping Festival (April 5th) was adopted as Tree-planting Day.
 However, April 5th was a late time for tree-planting in Southern China and so it was changed to March 12th by the Nanjing National Government (1927-1949) in order to memorize Sun Yat-sen, who passed away on March 12th.
 In February 1979, the 5th National People's Congress of People's Republic of China made a resolution that March 12th would be taken as Chinese Tree-Planting Day, requiring the whole country to carry out tree-planting activities on this day and support the construction of forestry.

-When March 12th is approaching every year, country leaders, civil servants, company employees, and even school pupils go outdoors to fulfill a citizens' obligation of planting trees.
-Deng Xiaoping (1904-1997), the active initiator of Chinese tree-planting movement and the designer of China's reform and opening-up policy, had planted trees in Tree-Planting Day continuously for eight years.
-Benefited from the Planting Festival, more and more Chinese people realize the urgency and importance to protect the environment and pursue environment-friendly development.
+When March 12th is approaching every year, country leaders, civil servants, company employees, and even school pupils go outdoors to fulfill a citizen's obligation of planting trees.
+Deng Xiaoping (1904-1997), the active initiator of the Chinese tree-planting movement and the designer of China's reform and opening-up policy, planted trees on Tree-Planting Day continuously for eight years.
+Benefiting from the Planting Festival, more and more Chinese people realize the urgency and importance to protect the environment and pursue environment-friendly development.
 It is estimated that 50 billion trees had been planted all over China in voluntary tree-planting campaigns during the past years.

 Meanwhile, more and more expats in China and foreign tourists make a special interval to take part in the festival.
-They are even authorized by some local government to name and nurse the trees they have planted.
-It is so interesting for them to find that their plants have grown to big trees still with their name board on it.
+They are even authorized by some local governments to name and nurse the trees they have planted.
+It is so interesting for them to find that their plants have grown into big trees still with their name board on them.